|Home||Energy||Nuclear||Electricity||Climate Change||Lighting Control||Contacts||Links|

 Liquid sodium cooled FNRs should use a 2.8 m thickness of liquid sodium to separate the reactor fuel tubes from the heat exchangers and the liquid sodium pool containment wall.
 This separation prevents neutron activation of the heat exchanger and containment wall material which results in a much longer equipment working life and much less nuclear waste.

 FNRs can produce the electricity required for production of electrolytic hydrogen.
 This hydrogen can be used to efficiently convert biomass into methanol and then into energy dense liquid fuels such as propane, butane and aircraft fuels.
-Combustion of hydrogen can also be used to realize the high temperatures required for ammonia production and other critical industrial processes.
+Combustion of hydrogen can also be used to realize the high temperatures required for production of ammonia production and for hydrocarbon reforming.

 FNRs are inherently safe because as the fuel and liquid sodium temperature increases the reactor thermal output power decreases.
 The operating temperature set point of each fuel bundle is set to safely limit the fuel temperature.